Applied-Ontology-Education/Logic-for-Ontologists-Fall-2024/projects/project-1/assignment/assignments_new file.md

 - <b>A/A, Ai/Ai, B/B, Bi/Bi</b>: see Exercise 1

 - <b>A/Ai</b>: suppose that A is transitive and Ai is inverse functional.
 This implies that A is functional.
-However, according to Exercise 1, an object property can't both be transitive and functional because it creates a multiple relation.
+However, according to Exercise 1, an object property can't both be transitive and functional because it creates a complex property chain.
 Therefore, it does not hold that A is transitive and Ai is inverse functional.

 - <b>Ai/A</b>: suppose that Ai is transitive and A is inverse functional.
 This implies that Ai is functional.
-However, according to Exercise 1, an object property can't both be transitive and functional because it creates a multiple relation.
+However, according to Exercise 1, an object property can't both be transitive and functional because it creates a complex property chain.
 Therefore, it does not hold that Ai is transitive and A is inverse functional.

 - <b>B/A</b>: suppose that B is transitive and A is inverse functional.
-Since B is a subproperty of A, any instance of B should be that of A. However, according to Exercise 1, an object property can't both be transitive and functional because it creates a multiple relation.
+Since B is a subproperty of A, any instance of B should be that of A. However, according to Exercise 1, an object property can't both be transitive and functional because it creates a complex property chain.
 Therefore, it does not hold that B is transitive and A is inverse functional.

 - <b>B/Ai</b>: suppose that B is transitive and Ai is inverse functional.
 This implies that A is functional.
-Since B is a subproperty of A, any instance of B should be that of A. However, according to Exercise 1, an object property can't both be transitive and functional because it creates a multiple relation.
+Since B is a subproperty of A, any instance of B should be that of A. However, according to Exercise 1, an object property can't both be transitive and functional because it creates a complex property chain.
 Therefore, it does not hold that B is transitive and Ai is inverse functional.

 - <b>B/Bi</b>: suppose that B is transitive and Bi is inverse functional.
 This implies that B is functional.
-However, according to Exercise 1, an object property can't both be transitive and functional because it creates a multiple relation.
+However, according to Exercise 1, an object property can't both be transitive and functional because it creates a complex property chain.
 Therefore, it does not hold that B is transitive and Bi is inverse functional.

 - <b>Bi/A</b>: suppose that Bi is transitive and A is inverse functional.
 This implies that Ai is functional.
-Since Bi is a subproperty of Ai, any instance of B should be that of A. However, according to Exercise 1, an object property can't both be transitive and functional because it creates a multiple relation.
+Since Bi is a subproperty of Ai, any instance of B should be that of A. However, according to Exercise 1, an object property can't both be transitive and inverse functional because it creates a complex property chain.
 Therefore, it does not hold that Bi is transitive and A is inverse functional.

 - <b>Bi/Ai</b>: suppose that Bi is transitive and Ai is inverse functional.
-Since Bi is a subproperty of Ai, any instance of B should be that of A. However, according to Exercise 1, an object property can't both be transitive and inverse functional because it creates a multiple relation.
+Since Bi is a subproperty of Ai, any instance of Bi should be that of Ai.
+However, according to Exercise 1, an object property can't both be transitive and inverse functional because it creates a complex property chain.
 Therefore, it does not hold that Bi is transitive and Ai is inverse functional.

 - <b>Bi/B</b>: suppose that Bi is transitive and B is inverse functional.
 This implies that Bi is functional.
-However, according to Exercise 1, an object property can't both be transitive and functional because it creates a multiple relation.
+However, according to Exercise 1, an object property can't both be transitive and functional because it creates a complex property chain.
 Therefore, it does not hold that Bi is transitive and B is inverse functional.

 <header>